San-Vibe-Coding-2025/colours-matter/USER-MANUAL.md

 A: Yes!
 You can override any color through your API endpoint or by manually setting CSS variables.
 The system is fully customizable while maintaining accessibility.

 **Q: Do I need an API to use this?**
-A: Yes.
-The theme engine is production-first and requires the production API for dynamic theming.
-Client-side default palettes are disabled by policy.
+A: No. The theme engine works with fallback colors if no API is provided.
+The API is optional for dynamic theming.

 ### Technical Questions